jongio/azure-iot-edge-config/readme.md

 ### Module Config

-Open `config/moduleconfig.json` and use the `edgeconf` script found in `scripts/csharp/edgeconf` to apply that configuration to your device.
+Open `config/moduleconfig.json`, modify it to suit your needs, and use the `edgeconf` script found in `scripts/csharp/edgeconf` to apply that configuration to your device.

+### Module Config Apply Script

 Run the following from `scripts/csharp/edgeconf`

 ```
 dotnet restore
-dotnet build
+dotnet build -r win10-x64
 ```

-Usage:
+#### Script Usage
 ```
 edgeconf iothubowner-connection-string device-id config-file-path
 ```

 Example:
 ```
-edgeconf "connectionstring" device1 moduleconfig.json
+edgeconf "connection-string" device1 moduleconfig.json
 ```